 This poster for TWA even predates the period in which British Airways and Air France operated transatlantic flights on the supersonic Concorde (1976-2003).
 Yet the progress that literally hung in the air – and in space – engendered an optimism about transatlantic distance, increasingly seen as an outdated irrelevance.
 The French text reads (more or less):

 It used to take weeks to cross.
-These days, the old Atlantic is traversed in two times three movements!
+These days, the old Atlantic is traversed in a jiffy!
 And the US is right next door!
 Do you want to cross it?
 Straightaway?

 The America of 1968 has a new face.
 It awaits you with open arms.
 This year, some very interesting events will take place across the river... across the Atlantic: Mexico's Olympic Games, the HemisFair... a fabulous exhibition in San Antonio, Texas, the joyous celebrations for New Orleans' 250th anniversary, etc. etc. The United States are ready to welcome you!